ros-controls/ros2_controllers/doc/writing_new_controller.rst

 ========================

 The ros2_control - controllers are libraries dynamically loaded by the controller manager using `pluginlib <ros.org/wiki/pluginlib>`_ interface.
-The following described step-by-step manual to create source files, basic test and compile rules for a new controller.
+The following is a step-by-step guide to create source files, basic tests, and compile rules for a new controller.

 1. **Preparing package**

    If the package for the controller does not exist, then create it first.
-   The package should have ``ament_cmake`` as a building type.
+   The package should have ``ament_cmake`` as a build type.
-   The easiest way is to online search for the most recent manual.
+   The easiest way is to search online for the most recent manual.
    A helpful command to support this process is `ros2 pkg create`.
    Use the ``--help`` flag for more information on how to use it.
    There is also an option to create library source files and compile rules to help you in the following steps.